2012 United States House of Representatives elections in Kansas: District 2

 The redrawn 2nd district will continue to encompass Allen, Anderson, Atchison, Bourbon, Brown, Cherokee, Coffey, Crawford, Doniphan, Franklin, Jackson, Jefferson, Labette, Leavenworth, Linn, Neosho, Osage, Shawnee, Wilson, and Woodson, and parts of Douglas, Miami, and Nemaha counties.
 The district will now also include Montgomery County, parts of Marshall County, and the remainder of Douglas and Nemaha counties, but will no longer include Pottawatomie, Riley, and parts of Miami counties.
 The district lost Kansas State University to the first district, but gained the state's other major college, the University of Kansas.

-Republican Lynn Jenkins, who has represented the 2nd district since 2009, is running for re-election.
+Republican Lynn Jenkins, who had represented the 2nd district since 2009,ran for re-election.

-Dennis Hawver is running as the Libertarian nominee.
+Dennis Hawver ran as the Libertarian nominee.